ronleyzer/ML/algorithms/time_series/arima/README.md

 A similar method is used to select the MA parameter.
 ![Screenshot](output/3.JPG)

-Using the validation, I tested a few option as parameter candidates for AR and MA using the significant option from the Autocorrelation plot.
+Using the validation, I tested a few options as parameter candidates for AR and MA using the significant option from the Autocorrelation plot.
 The prediction is for all the validation period.
 ![Screenshot](output/4.JPG)
 ![Screenshot](output/5.JPG)